jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 words.
 In medicine and science, a lot of meaning is packed into each syllable of words like *choledocolithiasis*.
 This may all feel slow, but it's reinforcing neural pathways and ultimately to speed up your future reading comprehension.
+Seek to understand on the first pass.
 If you go fast, you'll cheat yourself and likely end up re-reading the material anyway.
-Seek to understand on the first pass.
+If you're reading fast to cram more in to your study time, consider simply budgeting more study time.
+Take a shorter lunch break.
 First gain accuracy, then gain speed.

 **Emotional reactions have a lasting effect on memory.** Wrestling with a question and the immediate emotional and intellectual feedback of seeing the